2-Ingredient Dish Soap Silly Putty

 Notes

-For coloured silly putty, use coloured dish soap or add a drop of food colouring to the dish soap before stirring.
+For colored silly putty, use colored dish soap or add a drop of food coloring to the dish soap before stirring.

 Related Sensory Recipes for Kids